seedaholic.com

 For the first few months of its life the seedling gets all the nutrients and minerals it needs from the seed itself to help it establish a root system so that it can fend for itself.
 For seedlings the simplest method is to use 12 month release granules.

-It will withstand temperatures down to about -6°C. The leaves can be bunched together in winter and protected with horticultural fleece or something similar.
+The plants will withstand temperatures down to about -6°C (20°F).
+The leaves can be bunched together in winter and protected with horticultural fleece.

 Nomenclature:

-The genus name is a combination of three Greek words meaning: a- 'without', koilos 'hollow', and rhaphis 'needle', an allusion to the form of the fruit.
+It is a combination of the three Greek words - a, meaning 'without', koilos meaning 'hollow', and rhaphis meaning 'needle', an allusion to the form of the fruit.

-The genus name is often cited as Acoelorraphe, (instead of Acoelorrhaphe) a grammatical error to be corrected under the provisions of the ICBN.
+The name is often cited as Acoelorraphe, a grammatical error to be corrected under the provisions of the ICBN.

 Family Arecaceae